Plan a Fall Getaway to Madison, GA

-Madison is beautiful throughout the year, but there’s something special about fall here.
+Madison is beautiful throughout the year, but there’s something special about the fall season in this historic town.
 The cooler temperatures, the brilliant autumn leaves, college football and backyard bonfires are filling the air with the sights, sounds and smells of fall.
 Whether you’re looking for a romantic getaway, a girl’s weekend or are heading out for fall break with the whole family, Madison is a great escape from Atlanta and a short drive from many cities in the Southeast.
 Keep reading to find out what makes Madison the perfect place to enjoy all the fall feels.

 Discover Small-Town Charm

 Fall’s cooler days and gentle breezes are ideal for strolling Madison’s beautiful, quiet, tree-lined streets.
-The Walking Tour of Madison will guide you through highlights of The Madison Historic District, which features some of the most well-preserved 19th-century architecture in Georgia and is listed in the National Register of Historic Places.
+Enjoy the free, self-guided walking tour to discover highlights of the Madison Historic District, which features some of the most well-preserved 19th-century architecture in Georgia and is listed in the National Register of Historic Places.
 Colorful gardens and welcoming porches delight with festive decorations, multi-hued gourds and maybe even some quirky Halloween curiosities to celebrate the season.

 The tour will bring you back to Madison’s vibrant town square where you’ll find dozens of dining and boutique shopping options.
 With all the architectural inspiration around every corner of this historic small town, you’ll want to take a bit of Madison’s majesty home with you.
 Luckily the downtown is brimming with antique shops, art galleries and home design and décor boutiques to find those perfect, unique pieces to dress up your home for fall and get a head start on decorations for holiday entertaining.